*Source: City of London Police

 Beware of unsolicited calls offering ‘free’ pension reviews or access to your pension before age 55, pressure to act quickly or promises of unreasonably high returns.

-During the heightened investment activity period from January to March, individuals should exercise extra caution as scammers exploit the increased interest by launching fake promotions, impersonating legitimate entities, and employing high-pressure tactics.
+During the heightened investment activity from January to March, exercise extra caution as scammers often exploit the increased interest by launching fake promotions, impersonating legitimate entities, and employing high-pressure tactics.

 Scammers usually cold call, but contact can also come by email, post or word of mouth.
 If you’ve been offered an investment out of the blue, chances are it’s a high-risk investment or a scam.